leightonshank/leightonshank.github.io/resume.md

 Objective
 ---------
-I am an experienced and passionate developer and team leader seeking opportunities in a creative and collaborative environment researching and implementing new techologies.
+I am an experienced, innovative, and driven developer and team leader seeking opportunities in a creative and collaborative environment researching and implementing new techologies.